jborgers/PMD-jPinpoint-rules/docs/JavaDataAccessPerformance.md

 ````

-We found in project that it is not working.
+We found in a project that it is not working.
 Solved with a BatchHandler class based on Hibernate to deal with this in a proper way.